chrismo/talks/productivity/productivity.md

 trade-offs.
 Security vs. Convenience, code that reads well vs. performs well, and short-term vs. long-term productivity.

-One of my favorite XKCD comics captures this tension we have to struggle with every day.
+One of my favorite XKCD comics captures this tension.

 ---